 On Sept.
 27, James Ralston is born in Nova Scotia.
 He will go on to attend law school and become the Liberal candidate for Cumberland in the 1908 federal election, which he was unsuccessful at.
 He would run again in 1911 in the provincial election and win, followed by another win in 1916.
 During the First World War, he would reach the rank of Lt.
 Col., and reach the rank of Colonel in 1924.
 From 1926 to 1945, he was a Member of Parliament and served as the Minister of National Defence during the Second World War from 1940 to 1944.
 He would pass away in Montreal in 1948.

 On Oct.
 23, Alfred Christie would be born in London, Ontario.
 He would began working in the movies in 1909 and started to put out the popular Mutt and Jeff comedy every week.
 Throughout the Silent Movie Era, he would make comedies that were noted for relying on humorous situations and embarrassing moments rather than slapstick.
-He would run his own studio, the first in Hollywood, from 1911 to 1933.
-He would pass away in 1951 at the age of 69 in Hollywood.

 On Nov.
 4, Hector Authier would be born in Quebec.
 He would serve in the Quebec Legislature from 1923 to 1936, followed by a stint in the House of Commons from 1940 to 1945.
 He would pass away on April 14, 1971 at the age of 89.